Financial-Times/origami/MIGRATION.md

 The following mixins have been removed or made private.
 Replace them with a single call to the `oNormalise` primary mixin, with appropriate options passed as an argument.

-- `oNormaliseHTML`: set the 'body' option with 'font-smoothing', 'box-sizing', and 'focus' features.
+- `oNormaliseHTML`: set the 'body' option with 'font-smoothing', and 'focus' features.
 - `oNormaliseLinks`: add 'links' to the 'elements' option.
 - `oNormaliseText`: add 'text' to the 'elements' option.
 - `oNormaliseImages`: add 'images' to the 'elements' option.